SmileDirectClub (NASDAQ:SDC) Issues Q1 2021 Earnings Guidance

-SmileDirectClub (NASDAQ:SDC) updated its first quarter 2021 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of -0.250–0.250 for the period, compared to the Thomson Reuters consensus estimate of $-0.090.
+SmileDirectClub (NASDAQ:SDC) issued an update on its first quarter 2021 earnings guidance on Monday morning.
+The company provided EPS guidance of -0.250–0.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.090.
 The company issued revenue guidance of $199.50 million-$199.50 million, compared to the consensus revenue estimate of $196.55 million.SmileDirectClub also updated its Q2 2021 guidance to – EPS.

-Several analysts recently issued reports on the company.
-Stephens cut their target price on SmileDirectClub from $19.00 to $17.00 and set an overweight rating on the stock in a research note on Tuesday.
-Stifel Nicolaus reissued a buy rating and issued a $13.00 target price on shares of SmileDirectClub in a research note on Friday, March 5th.
-Zacks Investment Research cut SmileDirectClub from a hold rating to a sell rating in a research note on Saturday, February 6th.
-The Goldman Sachs Group reissued a sell rating and issued a $8.00 target price on shares of SmileDirectClub in a research note on Friday, March 5th.
-Finally, JPMorgan Chase & Co. cut SmileDirectClub from an overweight rating to a neutral rating and cut their target price for the stock from $14.00 to $10.00 in a research note on Tuesday.
-Three analysts have rated the stock with a sell rating, three have assigned a hold rating and five have assigned a buy rating to the company’s stock.
-The company presently has a consensus rating of Hold and an average target price of $10.30.
+Several equities research analysts have weighed in on SDC shares.
+Stifel Nicolaus reiterated a buy rating and issued a $13.00 target price on shares of SmileDirectClub in a report on Friday, March 5th.
+Stephens reduced their target price on SmileDirectClub from $19.00 to $17.00 and set an overweight rating on the stock in a research report on Tuesday, May 11th.
+JPMorgan Chase & Co. reissued a neutral rating and issued a $10.00 price objective (down from $14.00) on shares of SmileDirectClub in a report on Monday.
+The Goldman Sachs Group reissued a sell rating and issued a $8.00 price objective on shares of SmileDirectClub in a report on Friday, March 5th.
+Finally, Zacks Investment Research cut SmileDirectClub from a hold rating to a sell rating in a report on Saturday, February 6th.
+Two analysts have rated the stock with a sell rating, two have issued a hold rating and five have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of Hold and an average price target of $11.19.

 SmileDirectClub Company Profile